 Location: Italy, Europe

-Truth is – if you decide to visit Italy, then you will have to face a tough choice.
-This charming country has a lot to offer – from nice cities with spectacular architecture and dynamic everyday life, to peaceful nature getaways.
+The truth is – if you decide to visit Italy, then you will have to face a tough choice.
+This charming country has a lot to offer – from friendly cities with spectacular architecture and vibrant everyday life to peaceful nature getaways.
 Well, here’s a place you’re probably not familiar with and is found in the north-west part of Italy.
-It is called Gran Paradiso National Park and it is located in the Graian Alps, between the Aosta Valley and Piedmont regions.
-Just like its name, this park is a true paradise and it has everything you need when it comes to nature.
+It is called Gran Paradiso National Park, and it is located in the Graian Alps, between the Aosta Valley and Piedmont regions.
+Just like its name, this park is a real paradise, and it has everything you need when it comes to nature.
 It has mountains, trees, big green grass, small glaciers, lakes, wildlife and on top of all – a place from where you can see everything and enjoy it in peace.
 And the best part is – you don’t necessarily have to be in Italy to be close to visit this national park.
 You can also do this if you are staying in France, as the location of the park is close to the border of Italy with France.